Siege of Rome (537–538): First assault

-Vitiges then left a large force to keep the defenders occupied, and attacked the walls to the southeast, in the area of the Praenestine Gate, known as the Vivarium, where the fortifications were lower.
-A simultaneous attack was carried out in the western side, at the Mausoleum of Hadrian and the Cornelian Gate.
-There the fighting was particularly fierce.
-Eventually, after a hard fight, the Goths were driven off, but the situation at the Vivarium was grave.
-The defenders, under Bessas and Peranius, were being hard pressed, and sent to Belisarius for help.
-Belisarius came, accompanied by a few of his bucellarii.
-As soon as the Goths breached the wall, he ordered a few soldiers to attack them before they could form up, but with the majority of his troops, he sallied forth from the gate.
-Taking the Goths by surprise, his men pushed them back and burned their siege engines.
-At the same time, whether by chance or design, the Romans at the Salarian Gate also attempted a sortie, and likewise succeeded in destroying many of the siege engines.
-The first attempt of the Goths to storm the city had failed, and their army withdrew to their camps.
+The situation at the Vivarium was also grave.
+The defenders, under the military commanders Bessas and Peranius, were being hard pressed, and sent to Belisarius for help.
+Belisarius arrived, accompanied by some of his bucellarii.
+As soon as the Goths breached the wall, he ordered an attack before they could form up.
+The majority of his troops sallied forth from the gate.
+Taking the Goths by surprise, his men pushed them back and burned the siege engines.
+At the same time, the Byzantines at the Salarian Gate attempted a sortie, and likewise succeeded in destroying the siege engines.
+The first attempt of the Goths to storm the city failed, and their army withdrew to their camps.